renovatebot/renovate/docs/usage/config-overview.md

 - Resolved presets referenced in config
 - Repository config

-This order is the order of precedence.
-Later configuration overwrites or merges with previous ones, depending whether the element is marked as mergable.
+The above is the order of precedence.
+Later configuration overwrites or merges with earlierones, depending whether the element is marked as "mergeable".

 <!-- prettier-ignore -->
 !!! note